grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 ### A false start

 Many birders are up bright and early on New Year's Day, eager to make a start on a new list.
+The best laid plans of mice and men, however...

-I myself had grand schemes for a visit to Barnes or Rainham.
-These schemes were then utterly besmirched by a soul-destroying hangover that confined me to quarters until long after the best part of the day had departed.
+...are often besmirched by a soul-destroying hangover.
+The grand schemes for a visit to Barnes or Rainham were ruled out by a malaise that confined me to quarters until long after the best part of the day had departed.

 #### A walk in the park